fateme-adiban/tank-adiban/README.md

 - Dragging an item onto itself → no changes are applied.
 - Page refresh → the last saved state is correctly restored.

+---

+## Optimistic UI

+**Definition:** Update the UI immediately in response to a user action **before** the server confirms success.

+**How it works:**

+1. User performs an action (add task)
+2. UI updates optimistically
+3. Server request is sent in the background
+4. On failure → rollback UI, on success → keep changes

+**Benefits:**

+- Feels fast and responsive.
+- Better user experience.

+**Risks:**

+- Rollbacks can feel jarring if server fails frequently.

+---

 ![demo gif](./public/d&d.gif)